IBricchi/GamblingFPGAs/hardware/readme.md

 Most files are ignored by git as to keep the repo size small.
 If big changes are made to the quartus file that creates files that are currently ignored, try and find out what the minimum number of files necessary are to generate the whole project, and ammend the build project instructions if new steps are required.

-As for the c program, changes in your workspace will not be caputred by git, so remember to always overwire the hello_world.c file in /hardware/
+As for the c program, changes in your workspace will not be caputred by git, so remember to copy the contents of the hello_world.c file from your project back into the file /hardware/workspace/hello_world.c.
+If you've setup your workspace as recomended in the setup steps you can run ./workspace/projtosrc.sh to automate this.

+### Warning

+Just in case you accidentally use the wrong one of the projtosrc or srctoproj, both commands make a backup of the src and proj files which can be found in /workspace/bak/ these only hold the state of both files before the last command, so if you run any of the commands twice you could loose changes.

 ## Run Project

 1. On quartus compile, and programme the fpga
 2. On eclipse (or using the cli for eclipse) compile and run the project.
 3. Open wsl (or powershell and then the wsl command), go to /hardware/communication folder
-4. Run ./run <char>, and you should see a response printed onto your screen from the fpga
+4. Run ./run.sh <char>, and you should see a response printed onto your screen from the fpga
 5. Be careful because if main.cpp doesn't recieve expected sygnal it enters infinite loop, this is only a quick test I came up with, will fix this later